laradock/laradock/README.md

 <a name="Intro"></a>
 ## Intro

-Laradock strives to make the PHP development experience easier and faster.
+LaraDock strives to make the PHP development experience easier and faster.

 It contains pre-packaged Docker Images that provides you a wonderful *development* environment without requiring you to install PHP, NGINX, MySQL, Redis, and any other software on your machines.

-Laradock is configured to run Laravel Apps by default, and it can be modified to run all kinds of PHP Apps (Symfony, CodeIgniter, WordPress, Drupal...).
+LaraDock is configured to run Laravel Apps by default, and it can be modified to run all kinds of PHP Apps (Symfony, CodeIgniter, WordPress, Drupal...).